nadeerathilakarathna/BusinessManager/README.md

 #### Manage customer <a id="manage-customer"></a>
 Effortlessly keep customer details up-to-date with Business Manager.
 If any customer information changes, the software allows you to easily edit and update their details.
 ![](screenshots/manage_customer.JPG)

-## License <a id="license"></a>
-This project distributed under the GPL V2 license.
-When you make changes the source code, you must give the permission for owner and give the credits to the authorized owner.